HP, Google select Altair's chip for LTE-only Chromebook

 Built on Google's Chrome operating system, Chromebooks require users to be connected to the Internet for data, applications and multimedia.
 While the original WiFi-only Chromebook 11 could only fully operate in the presence of a WiFi hot spot, the addition of Altair's LTE (long-term evolution) chip allows Chromebook users to access information from virtually anywhere, Altair said.

-Altair has raised $100 million to date, including $25 million in July aimed at helping the company capitalise on opportunities as Verizon Wireless deployed its LTE network.
+Altair has raised $100 million to date, including $25 million in July aimed at helping the company capitalize on opportunities as Verizon Wireless deployed its LTE network.

 According to Altair, the cost of integrating LTE-only in mobile data devices is substantially lower than in LTE plus 3G.